Our Staff

 My husband and I reside in New Berlin and enjoy reading and relaxing on our patio.

+Hello!
 My name is Julie Arndt.
-I graduated from Martin Luther College with a Bachelor’s Degree in elementary education.
-This is my 17th year of teaching, thirteen of which were here at Concordia.
-I’ve previously also taught preschool, 2nd, 3rd, and 4th grades, middle school music and Social Studies in Minnesota and Wisconsin.
+I graduated from Martin Luther College with a Bachelor’s degree in elementary education.
+This will be my 19th year of teaching, most of them here at Concordia.
+I have also taught preschool, 2nd, 3rd, and 4th grade.
 I’m also a pianist and organist.

-My hope, as I instruct children, is that they will grow in academic knowledge, and more importantly become more confident and comforted in the knowledge and peace that Jesus saved them, loves them, and has a well-designed plan for their lives.
+I treasure the time I get to spend with my grandchildren.
+My hope, as I instruct children, is that they will grow in academic knowledge, and more importantly become more confident and comforted in the peace that Jesus saved them, loves them, and has a well-designed plan for their lives.

 Hi, my name is Susan Williams.
 I graduated from Westmar College in LeMars, Iowa with a Bachelor’s Degree in elementary education, a minor in early childhood and home economics.
 I previously taught Title 1 for three years and third grade in Iowa before moving to Wisconsin.
 I have taught fourth grade for 28 years and third grade for 3 years in Racine Unified School District.
 I retired from RUSD this year.
 I am looking forward to working with the staff and children.

-I am Crystal Barron, born and raised in Racine, WI.
-I have been married to my husband, Omar for 14 years.
-I have been blessed with three sons, Cesar (25), Vicente (19), and Lenox (11 and 5th grade Concordia student).
-I have a 3.5 year old grandson, Emmett Mateo.
+My name is Crystal Barron, born and raised in Racine, WI.
+I have been married to my husband, Omar for 18 years.
+I have been blessed with three sons, Cesar (27), Vicente (21), and Lenox (13 and a 7th grade Concordia student).
+I have a 5-year-old grandson, Emmett Mateo.

 We came to Concordia when Lenox started Kindergarten.
 I started working in Afterschool Care when Lenox began 1st grade and then have been further blessed with the opportunity to work in middle school as an aide.